AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 *This works for records as well (see that chapter)*

 ===================================
-Detour - 'Image For Complex Types
+Detour - 'Image for Complex Types
 ===================================

 ------------------